mrarty55/covid-19-tracker-lao/README.md

 This is a personal project that I built as a hobby during COVID-19 pandemic.
 You can try building yourself one!

-Built with Vue.js & Buefy, Vue components based on Bulma.
+It was first built with Vue.js & Buefy, components library for Vue based on Bulma.
+Later, I replaced Buefy with Vuetify.

 ## Project setup